WetHat/MarkdownToHtml/markdown/2.3.1/Publish-StaticHtmlSite.md

 <blockquote>

 An object representing an Html fragment.
-Ideally this is an output object of [`Convert-MarkdownToHTMLFragment`](Convert-MarkdownToHTMLFragment.md), but any object will work provided following properties are present:
+Ideally this is an output object returned by [`Convert-MarkdownToHTMLFragment`](Convert-MarkdownToHTMLFragment.md), but any object will work provided following properties are present:

 `RelativePath`